 IoT edge technology applies a similar principle but to the information, relying on connected devices to move various functionalities closer to the points of the network where data is generated4.
 Using an IoT edge setup, device integration and management, data processing and analytics, and decision-making can all be handled at or very near the information-generating endpoints.

 However, technical hurdles have historically stood in the way of IoT edge deployments.

 The shift to a true IoT edge calls for connectivity to be embedded directly into devices themselves rather than an external gateway.
-Until now, fragmentation has plagued the market, forcing device manufacturers to choose from a variety of short-range connectivity technologies, such as Bluetooth®, LoRa and Zigbee, to allow their devices to communicate with an external gateway.
+Until now, fragmentation has plagued the market, forcing device manufacturers to choose from a variety of short-range connectivity technologies, such as Bluetooth® wireless technology, LoRa and Zigbee, to allow their devices to communicate with an external gateway.

 Cellular IoT technologies, including LTE-M and narrowband IoT (NB-IoT), now offer the ability for devices large and small to speak the same language and connect directly to the mobile IoT network.
 These technologies also provide broader coverage areas than short-range technologies and greater support for mobility applications.
 LTE-M even offers support for Voice over LTE (VoLTE) service.

 Operators around the globe have been quick to recognize the mobile IoT opportunity: in Europe, Vodafone and Deutsche Telekom both announced plans to launch LTE-M in addition to their existing NB-IoT offerings; Australian mobile operator Telstra deployed both LTE-M and NB-IoT; China Mobile pressed toward a nationwide NB-IoT network; and US operators AT&T and Verizon led with LTE-M deployments with plans to deploy NB-IoT in future, while T-Mobile U.S. went straight for NB-IoT.